 The Indicated and InferredMineral Resource for the Kaapelinkulma Gold Project totals 168,000 tonnes @ 3.8 g/t gold for 21,000 ounces as at 30 September 2017 at a reporting cut-off grade of 1.0 g/t gold.

 With the successful completion of a Pre-Feasibility level study into the development of the Kaapelinkulma Gold Project the Proved and Probable Ore Reserves at Kaapelinkulma, as at 30 September 2017 total 71,000 tonnes grading 4.0 g/t gold for 9,000 ounces.
 The study was based on the establishment of an open pit mining operation and the haulage of ore to Dragon Mining’s operational Vammala Plant to produce a high grade gold concentrate and the processing of this concentrate at Dragon Mining’s Svartliden Production Centre.

 For further information on the Mineral Resources for the Kaapelinkulma Gold Project refer to the Reserves and Resources page.

-The Company’s third gold mine in southern Finland, is now able to commence following the receipt of permission to process ore from Kaapelinkulma at the Vammala Plant.
-The Centre for Economic Development, Transport and the Environment (“ELY Centre”) considered this activity as acceptable and have provided the permission while the new Environmental Permit for the Vammala Plant is still under appeal.
+The Company’s third gold mine in southern Finland, is able to commence having received permission to process ore from Kaapelinkulma at the Vammala Plant.
+The Centre for Economic Development, Transport and the Environment (“ELY Centre”) considered this activity as acceptable and have provided the permission whilst a decision on the new Environmental Permit for the Vammala Plant is still pending.
 The Environmental Permit to undertake mining at Kaapelinkulma has previously been obtained and the Mining Concession that encompasses the known deposits, granted.